-For example, if you advertise the job opening for the position of a content writer when you actually need content manager will set your project off the rails at the very start.
-You can hire the best writer in the world, but it won’t mean anything because it will be lacking the managing experience and the knowledge to use the necessary tools and apps.
+For example, if you advertise the job opening for the position of a content writer when you actually need a content manager will set your project off the rails at the very start.
+You can hire the best writer in the world, but it won’t mean anything because it will lack the managing experience and the knowledge to use the necessary tools and apps.

 When you determine precise positions and find employees to fill it, your project will avoid future hiccups.